 Problems can happen if the pharmacist mixes your medications with the wrong person’s medication in your bag.

-You could be mixing medications for your heart that have the opposite effects on your body.
+You could be mixing medications for your heart that cause drug interactions with other drugs you are taking.

 Symptoms of mixing the wrong medications include illness, losing consciousness and other serious side effects.